Information updated February 2019

 The commander is Don Bickman, and the quartermaster for the Post is Dave Gailey.
 The Post conducts monthly meetings the second Saturday of the month at 10:30 a.m. at the American Legion in Winsted.

-The Lake Mary VFW Auxiliary 9232, chartered in 1963, supports veterans by donating to the McLeod County Veterans Emergency Fund and the McLeod Emergency Food Shelf, providing gift baskets at Christmas, and more.
-Its primary fundraiser is a chili feed, which takes place each January.
+The Lake Mary VFW Auxiliary 9232, chartered in 1963, supports many veterans projects, including the annual Troops Coming Home recognition event in McLeod County, Cancer Aid & Research, McLeod Emergency Food Shelf, four veterans hospitals, and five veterans homes.
+Its primary fundraiser is the chili feed, which takes place in January.

-Meetings take place at 2:30 p.m. the second Thursday of each month at the American Legion in Winsted.
+Meetings take place the second Thursday of each month at 2:30 p.m. at the American Legion in Winsted.

 Girl Scouts encourage girls to experience new activities, develop team-building skills, explore and develop leadership skills, and be service-oriented in their community, county, and nation.

-Annually, the Girl Scouts participate in a court of awards ceremony, cookie sale campaign, and various service unit events, as well as other area and council events.
-Girl Scouts is open to all girls in grades kindergarten through 12.
+Annually, the Girl Scouts participate in a Court of Awards ceremony, cookie sale campaign, and various service unit events, as well as other area and council events.
+Girl Scouts is open to all girls in kindergarten through 12th grade.

 Program information is available at www.girlscoutsrv.org.